AppDaemon APIs

 value, they can be negative to denote a random offset before and event, or positive to denote a random offset after an event.Examples

-Runs the callback once, at the specified time of day.
+Run a function once, at the specified time of day.
+This is essentially an alias for

-callback – Function to be invoked at the specified time of day.
-It must conform to the standard Scheduler Callback format documented here.
+callback – Function that will be called at the specified time.
+It must conform to the standard scheduler callback format documented here.

-random_start (int) – Start of range of the random time.
+random_start (int, optional) – Start of range of the random time.

-random_end (int) – End of range of the random time.
+random_end (int, optional) – End of range of the random time.

 True